dak-oala/dak-oala.github.io/othersources.md

 subtitle: List of web links I learned from
 ---

-# Places that I've personally used a lot
+# Resources that I've personally used a lot

 SoloLearn: https://www.sololearn.com (Super helpful community, simple to understand lessons :)